arvindpal05/arjunai/README.md

 ---

-*Built with ❤️ by Agrim & Arjun to shape a future where AI empowers society.*
+*Built to shape a future where AI empowers society.*